automerge/hypermerge/ARCHITECTURE.md

   `repo.watch(documentUrl, (doc) => {})`
 - a change function to update your local state (and publish the changes) to other readers `repo.change(documentUrl, (doc) => { doc.title = "Green Eggs and Ham"})`

+Importantly, repo.change does not return the new state of the document!
+Document changes flow back through the hypermerge update mechanism and are delivered as a new state from the watch function.
+This is very natural in a React or Elm-like system but can be surprising to new users, particularly because Automerge (the underlying CRDT) returns new results immediately.

 ## How it Works